Do Go On - 126 - Virginia Hall: The Limping Lady

 Living it every day.

-And I want him to own a cinema,
+And I want him to own a cinema.

-but I mostly want it so that I get popcorn.
+But I mostly want it so that I get popcorn.

-So what do you do?
 I mean, you could just make that simple and just wish for a dad who has popcorn.

 My dad doesn't have popcorn.

-Popcorn makes sense.
+It makes sense.
 You go to the cinema then.

-I go to the cinema with popcorn.
+I go to the cinema for popcorn.

 I go to the cinema to get what my dad cannot give me, which is popcorn.

-And three hours of entertainment.
+And three hours of entertainment, blockbusters.

-You go to see some epic films.
+Wow, you go to see some epic films.

 Yeah, they're long.